 MHW will be considered for a traumatic event (e.g. death of a close friend or family member, acts of violence, etc.) that clearly impedes the student’s ability to perform in the usual manner.
-Documentation of counseling sessions, whether at the University Counseling Center or another facility, must be submitted.
+Documentation of counseling sessions, whether at the Counseling & Psychological Services or another facility, must be submitted.

 Specific conditions for which medical withdrawals will be considered with examples provided of previously approved condition(s) for those criteria:

 - Severe accident with prolonged recovery: Closed head injury, required hospitalization and rehabilitation.

 - Severe illness with prolonged recovery: Mononucleosis with possible enlarged spleen.